How To Get Rid Of House Lizards

 Natural Predators and Ecosystem Role

-However, within the confined environment of a home, their presence can disrupt the balance.
+That said, within the confined environment of a home, their presence can disrupt the balance.
 The goal is not to eliminate them from the environment entirely, but rather to manage their populations within our living spaces.

 Trends and Latest Developments